samprakash1410/pychram/notes.md

 lambda functions:
  a lambda function is an anonymos fucntion defined without a name and without using a def keyword,lambda function can take any number of arguments but can only have one experssion.

+iterator:
+ An iterator in Python is an object used to traverse through all the elements of a collection (like lists, tuples or dictionaries) one element at a time.
+It follows the iterator protocol.

+ __iter__() return iterator objects it self and __next__() return next value of sequence.

+generators: